Food safety: Biological contamination

-It happens when the food has been contaminated by substances produced by living creatures, such as humans, rodents, pests or microorganisms.
+Biological contamination happens when the food has been contaminated by substances produced by living creatures, such as humans, rodents, pests or microorganisms.
 This includes bacterial contamination, viral contamination, or parasite contamination that is transferred through saliva, pest droppings, blood or fecal matter.
 Bacterial contamination is the most common cause of food poisoning worldwide.
-If an environment is high in starch or protein, water, oxygen, has a neutral pH level, and maintains a temperature between 5°C and 60°C (danger zone) for even a brief period of time (~0–20 minutes), bacteria are likely to survive.
+If an environment is high in starch or protein, water, oxygen, has a neutral pH level, and maintains a temperature between 5 °C and 60 °C (danger zone) for even a brief period of time (~0–20 minutes), bacteria are likely to survive.